Compulsive Shopping – Are you Addicted to Shopping?

 • Let family members shop for you.

-• Get your name taken off mailing lists buy contacting the Direct Marketing Association (www.dmaconsumers.org) and register with their Mail Preference Service.
+• Get your name taken off mailing lists by contacting the Direct Marketing Association (www.dmaconsumers.org) and register with their Mail Preference Service.
 This will drastically cut down on the amount of catalogs and credit card offers you’ll receive.

 • Get rid of the items you’ve bought in the past and don’t need.
-Ask a friend for help, or hire a professional organizer if you have difficulty letting go.
+Ask a friend for help or hire a professional organizer if you have difficulty letting go.

 • Don’t go out shopping when you’re feeling depressed.